-- Use nouns but no verbs - Always Use plural nouns. - Don't expose irrelevant nouns - GET method and query parameters should not alter the state (safe) - PUT and DELETE methods should be idempotent - Use parameters to filter, sort, and select fields from collections - Use offset and limit parameters to paginate results
+- Use nouns but no verbs.
+Always Use plural nouns. - • - Don't expose irrelevant nouns - GET method and query parameters should not alter the state (safe) - PUT and DELETE methods should be idempotent

 Class Activity

 - Design a simple REST API to perform the following actions in a Phonebook application - Retrieve the list of all contacts in the phonebook - Retrieve a specific contact given their key - Retrieve the info of a specific contact given their first name and last name - Add a new contact to the phonebook - Modify the details of an existing contact - Remove a contact from the phonebook